bovem/bovem.github.io/content/posts/computer-science/technologies/cloud-native/container-architecture/index.md

 SELinux checks the *SELinux context* of the file or process to make decisions related to its access control.
 To view the SELinux context of a file use command `ls -Z <FILENAME>` and to view it for a process using the command `ps -eZ | grep <PROCESS_NAME>`.

 <hr>

 Thank you for taking the time to read this blog post!
+Have questions, feedback or want to discuss this topic?
+Feel free to reach out at <a href="mailto:blog@avni.sh">blog@avni.sh</a>.

-If you found this content valuable and would like to stay updated with my latest posts consider subscribing to my <a href="https://www.avni.sh/index.xml" target="_blank">RSS Feed</a>.
+If you found this content valuable and would like to stay updated with my latest posts, consider subscribing to my <a href="https://www.avni.sh/index.xml" target="_blank">RSS Feed</a>.

 # Resources
 <a href="https://www.youtube.com/watch?v=sK5i-N34im8" target="_blank">Cgroups, namespaces, and beyond: what are containers made from?</a>